Dim25/fastrepl/docs/getting_started/design_goals.md

 # Design Goals

-## Local First
-By default, there is no cloud dashboard or something.
-You run evaluation on your machine with your API key and data.

 ## Framework Agnostic
 FastREPL should work with any framework or setup.
 (It should be written in Python though.)